file-validator/file-validator/docs/python_magic.rst

 .. warning::
-    Since the `python-magic <https://github.com/ahupp/python-magic>`_ library may treat audio files like mp3 as programs or application/octet-stream and it's a bit annoying, I suggest you use the audio files with those two libraries (`filetype <https://github.com/h2non/filetype.py>`_, `MimeTypes <https://docs.python.org/3/library/mimetypes.html>`_) or use the safe mode method.
+    Since the `python-magic <https://github.com/ahupp/python-magic>`_ library may treat audio files like mp3 as programs or application/octet-stream and it's a bit annoying, I suggest when you want to validate audio files from two libraries (`filetype <https://github.com/h2non/filetype.py>`_, `MimeTypes <https://docs.python.org/3/library/mimetypes.html>`_) or use the safe mode method.